StatsandQuants/forty/_posts/2020-6-21-What-is-S&Q?.md

 (Another) Why?
 Well-being is possible in an intelligent-enough environment.
 All the human problems need to be analyzed in detail, from different perspectives, in order to take better decisions.
 If we agree that well-being mostly derives from our individual and collective choices... well, let's get started!

 Disclaimer: I don't give answers.
 I make some questions.
 I show some data.
 I express my opinion.
 I make jokes.
-Hope you guys have some material to think about...
+Hope you guys have some material to think about, and maybe stimulate new ideas/discussions/this kind of stuff...